 In individual and small group employer markets, the MLR is set to 80%.
 In the large group employer market, the MLR is set to 85%.
 The insurance companies must pay rebates to policyholders/members if their share spent for medical care reimbursement is below the MLR.

 ACA sets the minimum federal protections for all plans, excluding grandfathered plans.
 The new appealing standard will have a mandatory first-level internal appeals procedure administered by the health plan.
 The second level (external appeals procedure) will be administered by an independent third party.

 Let Liberty Medicare help you to get coverage through the Health Insurance Marketplace

-Liberty Medicare is here to help you learn about Marketplaces and assist with eligibility determination for enrollment in a Qualified Health Plan (QHP) and for insurance affordability programs, which include Medicaid, CHIP, premium tax credit, and cost-sharing reductions.
+Liberty Medicare is here to help you find more about ACA Benefits and learn about Marketplaces and assist with eligibility determination for enrollment in a Qualified Health Plan (QHP) and for insurance affordability programs, which include Medicaid, CHIP, premium tax credit, and cost-sharing reductions.
 We will help you to compare plans and enroll in coverage.
 All of our services are offered to you at no cost.

 Liberty Medicare represents many well-known Health Insurance Marketplace providers in New Jersey and Pennsylvania.
 Learn more about all of the benefits of working with Liberty Medicare.

 If you are considering buying insurance in the Health Insurance Marketplace, let us guide you.
 To see real quotes from insurance providers visit Federal or State Marketplace, fill out our Individual Health Quote form or give us a call at 877-657-7477.